Position Battles That Will Have the Biggest Impact on the 2019 CFB Season

 Washington State enjoyed one of 2018's breakout performers in Gardner Minshew II.
 A transfer from East Carolina, he paced the Football Bowl Subdivision at 367.6 yards per game.
 The Cougs are hoping the portal pays off again in 2019.

 Gage Gubrud left Eastern Washington after a toe injury ended his 2018 season, but he received a sixth year of eligibility.
-He brings 11,000-plus yards of total offense and is competing with Trey Tinsley and Cammon Cooper in the nation's most alliterative QB room.
+He brings 11,000-plus yards of total offense and is competing with Trey Tinsley and Cammon Cooper in the nation's most alliterative QB room, along with Anthony Gordon.

 No matter who wins the competition, will he defeat Washington?